 Beware of callers or emails guaranteeing to sell your timeshare within a certain amount of time.
 There is no set amount of time for the sale of a vacation ownership interest, as it all depends on consumer supply and demand.

 Scammers may promise to transfer your paid-off ownership to another party for a substantial fee.
 Often these transfers never take place or are fraudulent, leaving you in the dark until you’re forced into foreclosure.

-With these common tactics on your radar, you can more easily identify a timeshare fraud scheme.
+With these common tactics on your radar, you can more easily identify an exit company fraud scheme.
 As soon as you have suspicions, contact Hilton Grand Vacations at 800-932-4482 or complete the Incident Intake Questionnaire and email it to Privacy.Matters@hgvc.com.

 Ready to learn more?
 Head to Club Navigator for more on how to stay protected.